 What Makes a Convection Microwave Oven Good?

-As mentioned, microwave ovens are normally good at cooking food quickly, but this does have its drawbacks.
+As mentioned, microwave ovens usually are good at cooking food quickly, but this does have its drawbacks.
 Often the food is not cooked thoroughly, or you might find parts of the food are very hot, with some parts still cold.
 Although this does not happen every time, it is a criticism that is sometimes made about cooking with microwave ovens.

 Can I Bake in a Convection Microwave?